The Best Ecuadorian Drinks in Quito Are Found at Casa Gangotena

 Now, keep in mind that Casa Gangotena has been serving up delicious alcoholic beverages and cocktails for a good long time; long enough to have developed a quality reputation for their own staples—what we call the CG Classics.
 These include our interpretations of favorites, such as the Smoked Old Fashioned, Chilcano (which features aged multivariate pisco made from goldenberries, raspberries, Persian lime, yuzu, currant, sunflower, and ginger ale), our Aperol Spritz, a pair of unique Negronis (Smoked or Infused), as well as Our Mojito, which takes pineapple-infused rum and blends it perfectly with lime, spearmint leaves, simple syrup, and sparkling water.

-Of course, we have to talk about a universal favorite—a true classic, if you will—because, what’s a delicious weekend brunch without a fantastic mimosa?
+Of course, we have to talk about a universal favorite—a true classic, if you will—because, what’s a delicious weekend breakfast without a fantastic mimosa?
 Casa Gangotena has three variations to offer you: our House Mimosa, which combines cava with a tangerine-infused agua fresca; our Royal Gala Mimosa, which, like the name, blends cava with gala apple purée; and our Punch Mimosa, which pairs cava with celery, melon, and pineapple syrup!

 Juices and Lemonades